Sand Dropseed

 PLS=Pure Live Seed

-Our native grass and wildflower species come from Midwest growers and are adapted to the Upper Midwest.
+Our native grass and wildflower species for sale come from Midwest growers and are adapted to the Upper Midwest.
 We meet all state and federal seed laws, and we do not sell seed contaminated with palmer amaranth.
-Native grasses and forbs are priced by Pure Live Seed (PLS) per lb.
-Visit www.alseed.com for full descriptions of our native species and mixtures.
+Midwest native grasses and forbs are priced by Pure Live Seed (PLS) per lb.

 Reviews